 The Vermont History Trivia kit is available to historical societies, museums, libraries, and other cultural or nonprofit institutions to use for a fun, lighthearted program that can appeal to a range of audiences.
 The kit is available in multiple formats: all-digital, questions only or questions & prizes, with a range of pricing.
 More information available here, or contact Laura Rooney at email@example.com, (802) 479-8500.

 Each local historical society in Vermont can list contact information, hours of operation, and description of collections, as well as website links when applicable.

-The Vermont Historical Society seeks nominations for the 2014 League of Local Historical Societies & Museums Achievement Awards.
+Every year the Vermont Historical Society presents the League of Local Historical Societies & Museums Achievement Awards.
 These awards recognize the exceptional work being done by individuals and community heritage organizations throughout the state to collect, preserve and share Vermont’s rich history.
-Nominations will be considered for projects that were undertaken or completed during the period from August 1, 2013 through July 31, 2014, as well as for individual achievement over an extended period of time.
+Awards are presented each year in conjunction with the League of Local Historical Societies and Museums Annual Meeting in the fall.

-Special programs and workshops
+Special Programs and Workshops

 The Vermont Historical Society occasionally hosts workshops designed to assist local historical societies and museums with a wide array of the challenges they may face, from collections care, strategic planning, volunteer recruitment, disaster management, creating exhibits, planning regional history fairs to PastPerfect cataloging.
 Check out our Calendar for any upcoming programs.